 - fresh coriander/cilantro - parsley works very well here too if you do not like cilantro

 See the recipe card for exact quantities.

-How to make a delicious butternut squash and chickpea curry
+🔪 How to make squash and chickpea curry

 - Start by preparing the butternut squash

-- cutting off both ends, peel the skin and cut in half lengthways.
+- by cutting off both ends, peeling the skin, and cutting in half lengthways.

 - scrape out the seeds and stringy insides using a spoon.

 - cut into equal-sized cubes, approximately 1 cm big.

 2. While the squash is roasting nicely, start the curry.
 Heat the coconut oil in a large pan and add finely chopped onion.
 Fry for a couple of minutes then we need to add the garlic and ginger.

 See the recipe card for more on to finalize this beautiful and delicious curry recipe.